ojasb024/MIPS-5-stage-pipelined-32-bit-CPU/README.md

 3. **Branch address adder:** For branch instructions the address offset from current PC + 4 is embedded in the instruction.
 The offset is shifted left by 2 bits and added to PC + 4 (PC + 4 from Execute, not PC + 4 from Fetch).
 This address is fed into the PC MUX in Fetch stage as the 2nd data-line.
 4. **PC control:** Sets the select for the PC MUX `PC_src` based on signals: branch, jump, ALU_result.
 For branch instructions such as `BEQ` (branch if equal), `BNE` (branch if not equal), `BLEZ` (branch if less than or equal to 0) the ALU result is required to determine whether to branch or not.
 5. **ALU A and B operand 2 to 1 MUXes:** MUX A has data lines: read_reg1 and shamt.
 MUX B has data lines: read_reg2 and immediate.
 These MUxes are controlled by same select `ALU_src` with 0 for read_reg (default), 1 for immediate (into B), 2 for shamt (into A).
+6. **MDU**: The MDU handles multiplication and division.
+It is explained in depth in the MDU section.

 ### Memory Access
 Houses the Data Memory module that is used for storing and/or loading instructions.
 It has control signal inputs `EXMEM_mem_read` and `EXMEM_mem_write` that specify whether load or store and `[1:0] EXMEM_data_size` to specify if store/load is a word, halfword or byte and `EXMEM_data_sign` to keep them signed or unsigned (only for halfword and byte).
 The `[31:0] EXMEM_ALU_result` is the address calculated by the ALU in Execute stage for storing result in inside of the data memory.